Crell/Serde/README.md

 If you try to serialize or deserialize an object that implements PHP's [`__serialize()`](https://www.php.net/manual/en/language.oop5.magic.php#object.serialize) or [`__unserialize()`](https://www.php.net/manual/en/language.oop5.magic.php#object.unserialize) hooks, those will be respected.
 (If you want to read/write from PHP's internal serialization format, just call `serialize()`/`unserialize()` directly.)

 Serde also supports post-load callbacks that allow you to re-initialize derived information if necessary without storing it in the serialized format.

+PHP objects can be mutated to and from a serialized format.
+Nested objects can be flattened or collected, classes with common interfaces can be mapped to the appropriate object, and array values can be imploded into a string for serialization and exploded back into an array when reading.

 ## Configuration